halvaradop/tailwindcss-utilities/packages/tailwindcss-core/README.md

 ## Contributing

-For guidelines on how to contribute to the project, please read our [Contributing Guidelines](https://github.com/halvaradop/.github/blob/master/.github/CONTRIBUTING.md).
+We welcome contributions to `@halvaradop/tailwindcss` ecosystem!
+If you have an idea for a new type or find an improvement to an existing one, please feel free to open an issue or create a pull request.
+We offer a guide on how to contribute to the project and the necessary steps to do so.
+Here's how you can contribute, Read our [Contributing Guidelines](https://github.com/halvaradop/.github/blob/master/.github/CONTRIBUTING.md).

 ## Code of Conduct